Ethics Committee

 As per the G-CTARevVacBiol and the G-CTAProcsVacBiol, once the dossier is submitted to the PMRA, the application is screened for completeness.
 According to the G-CTARevVacBiol, the result of the screening will be communicated to the applicant within 10 working days after receipt of the application, and the screening form will be forwarded by fax.
 The applicant will have 10 working days to forward any outstanding documents to the PMRA.
 The PMRA’s technical staff then reviews the application or may forward it to an expert or evaluator for scientific review, with an allocated review period of three (3) weeks.

 However, the G-CTAProcsVacBiol specifies that the application is evaluated by three (3) PMRA-appointed expert clinical trial reviewers who will provide a written report within 14 days to the designated registration office, also known as the “Focal Point” division.
 The Focal Point will then collate and present the expert reviews to the PMRA Clinical Trial Review Committee (CTRC).
-The CTRC then reviews all the available documentation, and provides a recommendation for approval or rejection.
+The CTRC then reviews all the available documentation and provides a recommendation for approval or rejection.
 The PMRA considers the CTRC’s recommendation and issues a written approval or rejection.
+(Per MWI-34, the guidance in the G-CTARevVacBiol and the G-CTAProcsVacBiol also apply to clinical trials of drugs.)

 Ethics Committee Approval